intervalidus

 T

-a value that has continuous value behavior (e.g., Double)
+a type with continuous value behavior (e.g., Double)

 Attributes